-- 1. The requirements for giving informed consent are the same as for any other informed decision, because giving consent is a decision. - 2.
-The ability of a client or appropriate person acting on their behalf to make an informed decision about whether or not to accept your advice is dependent on: - a.
+There is considerable similarity between the requirements for an informed decision and for informed consent, because giving consent is a decision.

+- 2. The ability of a client or appropriate person acting on their behalf to make an informed decision about whether or not to accept your advice is dependent on: - a.
 The information made available to your client prior to making a decision. - b.
 Your client's capacity to make an informed decision. - c.
 The same information being made available to any third party whose involvement will ensure that the most appropriate and informed decision is made by or on behalf of your client. - 3.
-You must provide your client (and their relatives or carers if appropriate) with advice on the basis of improving your client's quality of life. - 4.
-At the conclusion of the pre-fitting procedures, your client (and their relatives or carers if appropriate) should be in a position to make an informed decision about whether or not to accept your recommendations about a hearing aid system.
+You must provide your client (and their relatives or carers if appropriate) with advice on the basis of improving your client's quality of life. - At the conclusion of the pre-fitting procedures, your client (and their relatives or carers if appropriate) should be in a position to make an informed decision about whether or not to accept your recommendations about a hearing aid system.
 This should include considerations of affordability. - 5.
 All written or printed information should be provided in an easily readable form.
-If any pre-printed material is accompanied by handwritten information, this should be written legibly. - 6.
-All printed material should be made available in large print on request. - 7.
+If any pre-printed material is accompanied by handwritten information, this should be written legibly. - All printed material should be made available in large print on request. - 7.
 If your client's informed choice is not to accept your recommendations and advice, it is particularly important that a clear, written record is made about your client's non-acceptance of any of the following: - a.
 Referral to their general medical practitioner or other appropriate medical or non-medical specialist. - b.
 Recommendations for appropriate hearing aids including whether the fitting should be bilateral and, if unilateral, which ear should be aided.